95danlos/ReactAuction/README.md

 ## Prerequisites

 - [AuctionPlace](https://github.com/idasys1/AuctionPlace) must be running at localhost
-- Node.js for installing this project
+- Node.js for installing dependencies and running this project

 ## Configuration